DZBohan/heart_failure_survival_prediction/<font color=#53AB90>Heart Failure Survival Prediction<-font>.md

 <div align=center><img width =60% src ="https://github.com/DZBohan/heart_failure_survival_prediction/blob/main/images/feature1.png?raw=true"/></div>

 The follow up period for patients ranges from 4 to 284 days.
 Many of the patients with very short follow-up periods had died early in the data collection period and were therefore lost to contact.
-Therefore, we can see high intensity of mortality in the initial days.
+We can see high intensity of mortality in the initial days.

 ```
 plt.figure(figsize=(10,7))